poetaman/arttime/README.md

 - Bring curated text/ascii art to artless terminals, currently 300+ high-quality text art to choose from
 - Provide a simple yet smart alarm/timer for commandline
 - Native desktop notifications for timer, notification identifies the instance of arttime it came from
+- Provide a developer-centric experience: mindful suspension (Ctrl-z) and continuation.
+Doesn't take screen space or consume power while suspended.
 - Provide developers with 1 line under art to display their activism
 - Support animated text art: flip-flop between two related ascii arts every second
 - Support 24-bit RGB text art produced from jpeg, etc stickers/images/photographs
 - Random art selection makes it a fun game, or serious tarot-style reading for believers in The Random
 - Provide a publishing platform for text/ascii art artists (text art is meant for terminals, not museums)
-- Provide a developer-centric experience: mindful suspension (Ctrl-z) and continuation
 - Works on macOS out of the box.
 No need to install homebrew, developer tools.
 Zero dependencies
 - Works on other Unixes like Linux/BSD with only zsh as the dependency
 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)